koenbres04/ResetOptimization/README.md

 - You may have noticed that the `get_strategy` function optionally outputs the probability of getting a record at each point in the run and for each possible split.
 It would be kinda cool to have a LiveSplit component that shows this probability given the current segment and split.

-If you feel like contributing feel free to email me (the owner of this repository).
+If you feel like contributing feel free to dm me (the owner of this repository) in discord at CodingDragon04#6339 or send me an email if I don't respond there.